 - a.
-Abide by the general principles of Games Consoles design set out in Section 3.4 (Other Commitments); - b.
-Reduce the power consumption of Games Consoles to the minimum necessary to meet their operational specification while not limiting the industry's ability to improve functionality and to innovate; - c.
+Reduce the power consumption of Games Consoles to the minimum necessary to meet their operational specification while not limiting the industry's ability to improve functionality and to innovate; - b.
 Ensure that the maximum power consumption targets set out in Section 3.2 (Power Caps) are not exceeded.
-In particular: - The requirements of this SRI, detailed in Section 3, shall apply to at least 90% of games console units placed on the market and/or put into service by each signatory; - ii.
-Should a Signatory comply with any subsequent power consumption targets of the SRI as set out in Section 3.2 (Power Caps) before the entry into force of those targets, then that Signatory is entitled to make that achievement public; and - d.
+In particular: - i.
+The requirements of this SRI, detailed in Section 3, shall apply to at least 90% of Games Console units placed on the market and/or put into service by each Signatory; - ii.
+Should a Signatory comply with any subsequent power consumption targets of the SRI as set out in Section 3.1 3.2 (Power Caps) before the entry into force of those targets, then that Signatory is entitled to make that achievement public; - c.
 Foster open communication and active engagement with the European Commission, Member States and other relevant stakeholders regarding the energy efficiency of Games Consoles.
 This includes sharing expertise, experience, information, and best practice with the signatories to other Eco-design self-regulation measures.

+3.1 Energy Efficiency Requirements

-3.1 General Auto-Power Down (APD) Requirements
+General Auto-Power Down (APD) Requirements

-Games Consoles subject to this SRI shall have an APD function activated as default prior to placing on the EU market.
-The APD function shall power the Games Console down to a low power state according to the parameters outlined below:
+Games Consoles subject to this SRI consuming more than 20W in Active Gaming mode shall have an APD function activated as default prior to placing on the EU market The APD function shall power the Games Console down to a low power state according to the parameters outlined below:

-- For operational modes other than Media Playback, the period of inactivity required to trigger APD shall be set at 1 hour or less from the time of the last user input when powering down to regulatory standby or networked standby mode; - In Media Playback mode, APD shall be triggered within 4 hours of starting any audio or video media playback or within 1 hour or less of user inactivity after termination of video media content;
+For operational modes other than Media Playback, the period of inactivity required to trigger APD shall be set at 1 hour or less from the time of the last user input when powering down to regulatory standby or networked standby mode;

+In Media Playback mode, APD shall be triggered within 4 hours of starting any audio or video media playback or within 1 hour or less of user inactivity after termination of video media content;